shankarpandala/data-pipelines-for-nyc-payroll-analytics/README.md

 ![Pipeline](/images/masterpipeline.PNG "Pipeline")

 ## Step 5: Data Aggregation and Parameterization

 In this step, we'll extract the 2021 year data and historical data, merge, aggregate and store it in **Synapse Analytics**.
 The aggregation will be on Agency Name, Fiscal Year and TotalPaid.

-1. Create a Summary table in Synapse with the SQL script from *summary_table.sql* and create a dataset named *table_synapse_nycpayroll_summary*
+1. Create a Summary table in Synapse with the SQL script

 2. Create a new dataset for the **Azure Data Lake Gen2** folder that contains the historical files.